Thais love chatting, laughing, gossiping, maybe not too much discussing but to put it short love to talk to other

 - See also: 3 Most Popular Dating Sites in Thailand

 In this post I present you the three most popular messenger apps that almost 100% of Thai people who have a smartphone or iPad have installed and use on a daily basis.
 The great thing about them all is that they are free.

 1. LINE Messenger

 The success factor and why it is so popular in Thailand are the “stickers” – a great way to express emotions and Thais just love it and even spend money to always purchase new sets of sticker albums, obviously also to show off.
 There are even personal profile pages with status update functions they copied from Facebook and Thais use that too.
 One cool feature of LINE is that you can do free calls as well as voice messages (which becomes more and more popular).

 To add friends and start chatting in LINE there are two ways: You either search for the Line ID of your friend (which can be found under More – Settings – Profile and the search can be done visa More – Add Friends – Search by ID) and add him as a friend or you scan his or her QR Code (which can be found under More – Add Friends – QR Code – My QR Code).
-As soon as the person accepted the friend request the contact appears in your friends list and you can start chatting.
+As soon as you have added the person to your friends list you can start chatting.

 2. Facebook Messenger

 What I like about this app is that it shows the profile pictures of the people that have sent you a message in form of small circles right on your home screen so you can decide which one to tap on and read and which one to tap one for longer and drag right into the recycle bin.